vanight/callisto/README.md

-# This project is for CogAT test app
+# This project is for talent and gift test app